Christmas decoration

 (pronounced: va'ni:lin kiflitʃi)

-Here we are going to reveal to you the simplest recipe possible for the favorite fast cookies made just of dough, without the stuffing.
+Here we will reveal the simplest recipe for your favorite fast cookies made just of dough, without the stuffing.
 They are great because they last longer, just put them in a tin box.

 • 30 dag of white flour